Trusted WordPress tutorials, when you need them most.

 First, you need to install and activate the Change Empty Trash Time plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Note: The Change Empty Trash Time plugin’s repository page says that it has not been tested with the current version of WordPress.
-We have tested it and can verify that it still works for us, but we cannot guarantee no issue with arise with your site.
-Use your own discretion when installing it.
+We have tested it and can verify that it still works for us, but we cannot guarantee that no issues will happen on your site.
+For more details, see our guide on whether you should use outdated WordPress plugins.

 Empty trash can after certain days